MicrosoftDocs/nav-content/dynamics-nav-app/ui-smart-notifications.md

 ---
-title: Work With Smart Notifications and Specify When You See Them | Microsoft Docs
+title: Work With Smart Notifications and Specify When You See Them
 description: You can receive notifications that inform you about status changes or events, for example, an overdue balance or low inventory.
 services: project-madeira
 documentationcenter: ''